pack229/pack229.github.io/_posts/2026-01-18-scout-day-mass.md

     email: djd+pack229@davisca.org
 ---

-Attention all Cub Scouts, Girl Scouts, and  Scouts BSA: Please join us for our annual Scout Mass on Sunday February 1st, at 9:30 AM.
+Attention all Cub Scouts, Girl Scouts, and  Scouts BSA: Please join us for our annual Scout Sunday Mass on Sunday February 1st, at 9:30 AM.
 Please wear your Scout (Class A) uniform to Mass and plan to arrive 15 minutes early.
-We will need Greeters, Bulletin Distributors, Readers, Ushers, and Gift Presenters.
+We will need Greeters, Readers, Ushers, and Gift Presenters.
 If your son or daughter is interested in helping, please contact [DJ Davis](mailto:djd+pack229@davisca.org).